hero media

 Warm weather calls for long days by the water, and the Tomaree Coastal Walk gives hikers the chance to soak up the best of what Australia’s East Coast has to offer.

-Across 27 kilometres, this idyllic walk reveals a landscape of volcanic headlands, pristine beaches and coastal heathland, against a spectacular oceanic backdrop.
-Here’s everything you need to know before you get moving this summer.
+Across 27 kilometres, a landscape of volcanic headlands, pristine beaches and coastal heathland unfolds against a spectacular oceanic backdrop.
+Here’s everything you need to know before you lace up your hiking boots this summer.

 Where is the Tomaree Coastal Walk?